Reference Page

 The federal litigation picture is currently split between GI injury and NAION vision-loss claims.

-FDA and EMA actions can materially change how a topic should be framed even when old SEO pages keep saying the opposite.
+FDA and EMA actions can materially change how a topic should be understood.

-Trials do not prove lawsuits, but they can change the public evidence base and the search market around these drugs.
+Trials do not prove lawsuits, but they can change the public evidence base around these drugs.

-The first layer is always current product information.
-That means the current Wegovy label, the current Ozempic label, and the main warnings or precautions that affect GI injuries, pregnancy, retinopathy, thyroid warnings, pancreatitis, gallbladder disease, and delayed gastric emptying.
+The first layer is current product information: the current Wegovy label, the current Ozempic label, and the main warnings or precautions that affect GI injuries, pregnancy, retinopathy, thyroid warnings, pancreatitis, gallbladder disease, and delayed gastric emptying.

 Severe GI injury remains the biggest public topic by volume.
 Gastroparesis, persistent vomiting, dehydration, bowel-obstruction questions, pancreatitis, and gallbladder disease all sit in or around that cluster, but each one needs cleaner medical distinctions than most generic lawsuit pages provide.